Email notifications can be sent depending on what action has been taken on an issue and the access levels and preferences of users in the system.

 When configuring email notifications, we recommend by starting with the default setting for all project and then introducing any desired project specific email behavior as overrides.
 Although generally, most teams use a single email notifications policy across all projects.

-If you are having issues with email notifications, you can try various troubleshooting methods including checking out our event log feature.
+If you are having issues with email notifications, you can try various troubleshooting methods in our Troubleshooting article including checking out our event log feature.

 And you're done!
 Now you can go call a mate :)